Newcastle Center Coordinator

 More information on the student visa process can be found online.

-Students live on campus in three dormitories: Windsor, Marris, and Castle Leazes.
+Students live on campus in four dormitories: Park Terrace, Windsor, Marris, and Castle Leazes.
 All dorms on Newcastle’s campus are primarily for freshmen students and international students, so our Loyola students need to keep in mind that they will typically live with flat-mates and dorm-mates that are much younger than them.
 Loyola students can request one of the three, but the entire group will ultimately be divided and placed among the three dorms, so preferences cannot always be honored.
-The dorms are usually six person suites with a shared kitchen and living area with the exception of Castle Leazes, which has single bedrooms along a corridor with shared kitchens and living spaces at the end of the hallway.
+The dorms are usually six person suites with a shared kitchen and living area.
 Students will buy and cook their own food as there are no meal plans.
 Basic bedding is paid for by Loyola and provided.
-All three dorm buildings are spread out over the campus and they are about a 15 minute walk from each other.
+All three dorm buildings are spread out over the campus.

 - Tuition and room at Newcastle University;